wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 0.9.5 =
+* Fixed a major bug that would not create the correct sql tables during initial install, thanks to everyone for letting me know.

 = 0.9.0 =
 * Fixed the options page so it works in MU switched from the old options way with using the newer methods that are only for 2.7+.